Some configuration results for area-minimizing cones: Configuration results

+When $R$ is decided by $L$, one only needs to note that $\alpha$ is also decided by $L$ and the statement follows according to the proof of Theorem \ref{t2}. \end{proof}

-Instead of successively multiplying spheres, one can also consider using other kinds of links of class (I) (or their mixed types) for universal configuration results.
+Instead of successively multiplying spheres, one can also consider using other kinds of links of class (I) (or their mixed types).
 For example, let $\tilde M$ be a focal submanifolds with ${\tt g}=4$ of sufficiently large dimension $n$.
 Since normal radius of each of them is always $\frac{\pi}{2}$, we get the following.